-Publications: published in his name the Greek translation by Galanos, with an Italian rendering and without mentioning DG: Σύνοψις Γνωμῶν Ἠθικῶν τοῦ Ἰνδοῦ φολοσόφου Σανακέα… Sommario di sentenze morali del filosofo Indiano Sanakea… Rome 1825; French transl.
+Publications: Published in his own name the Greek translation by Galanos, with an Italian rendering and without mentioning Galanos: Σύνοψις Γνωμῶν Ἠθικῶν τοῦ Ἰνδοῦ φολοσόφου Σανακέα… Sommario di sentenze morali del filosofo Indiano Sanakea… Rome 1825; French transl.
 Sentences morales du philosophe indien Sanakea mises en français par Bezout.
 1826 (full titles in Gildemeister; Galanos’ Sanskrit text of the Laghucāṇakya ed. by Teza in 1879).

 – Descrizione della città de Benares nell’ India, dell’ indiano politeismo, suo culto e costumi di quei popoli.
 Livorno 1826.

 Sources: M. Burgi-Kyriazi, Démétrios Galanos.
 P. 1984, 47ff.; Λ.Χ. Ζωης, Μεγαλη Ἑλληνικη ἐγκυκλοπαιδεια 14, 1930, 297; French Wikipédia (more details in *Russian version).